TauferLab/NSDF-Tutorial-2025/hands-on/session II/README.md

 ## Overview

-This tutorial introduces [OpenVisus](https://github.com/sci-visus/OpenVisus), an [NSDF](https://nationalsciencedatafabric.org/) service that improves the way scientific data is accessed, analyzed, and visualized using cloud technologies.
-The tutorial provides step-by-step guidance using a module of the [SOMOSPIE](https://globalcomputing.group/somospie/) engine to collect raw data from a public source, like the USDA portal.
-This data is then converted into multiple files for analysis with NSDF and for storage on both public and private platforms.
-The module used is [GEOtiled](https://github.com/TauferLab/GEOtiled), the first step in the SOMOSPIE process, which efficiently calculates terrain attributes over large areas from digital elevation models (DEMs), maintaining high accuracy.
+This tutorial introduces the [NSDF](https://nationalsciencedatafabric.org/) ecosystem, which enhances scientific data access, analysis, and visualization through cloud technologies.
+It provides step-by-step guidance using a module of the [SOMOSPIE](https://globalcomputing.group/somospie/) engine called [GEOtiled](https://github.com/TauferLab/GEOtiled) to retrieve raw data from public sources, such as the [USGS](https://www.usgs.gov/) portal and efficiently computes terrain attributes from digital elevation models (DEMs) across large geographic areas while preserving accuracy.
+The data is processed into multiple files for analysis using NSDF services and stored across both public and private platforms.

-Throughout the tutorial, you will learn how to:
+By the end of the tutorial, you will learn how to:

-- **Construct a modular workflow** that combines your application components with NSDF services.
+- **Build a modular workflow** that integrates your application with NSDF services

-- **Upload, download, and stream data** to and from **public and private storage** solutions.
+- ***Upload, download, and stream data** across **public and private storage** platforms

-- Deploy the NSDF dashboard for **large-scale data access, visualization, and analysis**.
+- Use the NSDF dashboard for **large-scale data access, visualization, and analysis**.

-The slides introducing this tutorial can be downloaded [here](https://zenodo.org/records/10794642).
-This tutorial follows the steps in Figure 1.
+You can download the introductory slides [here](https://zenodo.org/records/10794642).
+The tutorial follows the process shown in Figure 1.

 <p align="center">
     <img src="Materials/files/docs/arq.png" width="800">